rstudio/team-admin.rstudio.com/docs/rstudio_connect/configure_connect.md

 This is covered in the [Browser security](https://docs.rstudio.com/connect/admin/security-and-auditing/#browser-security) section of the Connect admin guide.

 What about data governance?
 Later in the course you will become familiar with sandboxing in Connect.

-???

-The last line is about reassurance, RStudio has done many security audits internally and with big name customers.

 ### Upgrading Connect